Skip to main content

 Young athletes need slightly more protein than their peers who aren't athletes.
 Protein needs are based on age, sex, body weight and stage of development, with teens needing between 10 to 30% of their daily calories from protein.
 Although an individual’s exact needs will vary, the Recommended Dietary Allowance (RDA) provides a good reference for how much of a certain nutrient a healthy individual needs in a day.
 The RDA for protein is 46 grams for teenage girls and 52 grams for teenage boys per day.

+Although athletes may have higher protein needs than their peers, contrary to popular belief, consuming large amounts of protein does not build additional muscle.
 One strategy that may provide an advantage, though, focuses on timing.
 Studies now show that it is not just the total protein intake for the day that counts for athletes.
 The body can best build and maintain muscles when protein is divided relatively evenly throughout the day.
 To do this, include a source of protein at each meal and snack.

 The Best Protein Sources